multiversx/mx-docs/docs/developers/testing/scenario/running-scenarios.md

 The binary is build from [here](https://github.com/multiversx/mx-chain-vm-go/blob/master/cmd/scenariostest/scenariosTest.go).
 Most of the code lies [here](https://github.com/multiversx/mx-chain-vm-go/tree/master/scenarioexec), if you're curious.

-To call, simply run `run-scenarios <path>`, where the path can be either a speciific scenario file, or a folder containing scenarios.
+To call, simply run `run-scenarios <path>`, where the path can be either a specific scenario file, or a folder containing scenarios.
 In the case of a folder, the tool will run all files ending in `*.scen.json`.
 Results are printed to console.

 [comment]: # (mx-context-auto)